sami-badawi/shapelogic-scala/README.md

 * Make minimal uniform classes for images in ideomatic Scala
 * Use Scala's advanced type system to make image processing algorithms uniform
-* Hide type level programming from users
 * Easy import from and export to Java image processing libs: ImageJ, BoofCV and OpenCV Java
-* Make loaders and savers for images
 * Make system for combining image operations
 * Port some algorithms from Shapelogic Java
   * Vectorization
   * Feature extraction
-* Rudimentary [JavaFX GUI](https://github.com/sami-badawi/shapelogic-scala/wiki/GUI-for-ShapeLogic) or ImageJ GUI
+* Simple [JavaFX GUI](https://github.com/sami-badawi/shapelogic-scala/wiki/GUI-for-ShapeLogic) or ImageJ GUI
 * Combine with machine learning to do some image classification

-See [Spire](https://github.com/non/spire) for example of generic code.

 ## Getting Started ##